Leadership and Coaching Degree - Master of Science

 Major Requirements (36 credit hours)

-(Click a course name below to view course details)
+(Click a course name below to view course details.
+Each course is three credit hours.)

 MLC 640 Leadership Theories and Research